daniwk/app-scaling-keda/blog.md

 [screenshot]

 ## 2. Use KEDA to scale our app
-Put simply, KEDA scales apps by monitoring an external source and feed those metrics in to the [Horizontal Pod Autoscaler and its custom metric capability](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#scaling-on-custom-metrics).
+Put simply, KEDA scales apps by monitoring an external source and feed those metrics in to the [Horizontal Pod Autoscaler and its external metric capability](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-metrics-apis).
 Thus, KEDA extends existing functionality in Kubernetes, Like other Kubernetes tools also does.

 Specifically, we will:
 1. Install KEDA in our cluster which will provide functionality for monitoring external source and ready-made integrations with Azure Service Bus Queues.